As Halloween Approaches, A Look At Health Benefits Of A 'Safe Scare'

 It also found fans of so-called “prepper” films, about alien invasions or a zombie apocalypse, feel more prepared for the pandemic.

 “All those things that scare us and wear on us, mortgage, student loans, debt, society pressure, all of that stuff is in you, but it’s not something you can scream about,” said Allen Hopps, the senior director at Dark Hour Haunted House in Plano.
-“So you come here, we put a face on that, and it’s a relief valve.”READ MORE: Deadly Violence Was A Regular Part Of 'Hell's Half Acre' In Downtown Fort Worth
+“So you come here, we put a face on that, and it’s a relief valve.”READ MORE: 27-Year-Old Dies After Motorcycle And 18 Wheeler Collide On Dallas Highway

 For Hopps, there’s the added benefit of the thrill of the scare.